 Many boys today do not know what it means to be a man because they don’t have a man in their lives.
-Many children will go to bed tonight without saying goodnight to their father because he just isn’t there.
+Sadly, children will go to bed tonight without saying goodnight to their father because he just isn’t there.

 Nearly one-fourth of America’s children live in mother-only families.
-Out of the families living in Hamilton county, 39 percent of them are headed by a single mother.
+Out of the families living in Hamilton County, 39 percent of them are headed by a single mother.

 Of the children living with their mothers, 35 percent never see their father and 24 percent see their fathers less than once a month.

 These children live with a woman and more than likely, they are taught by a woman at school.
 Where do they see and interact with positive male role models?
-Or, if they are a boy how do they learn what it means to be a man?
+Or, if they are a boy, how do they learn what it means to be a man?
 Television?
 Movies?
 On the street?

 How can you make a positive difference for these children?